-What is the best allocation of cyberinfrastructure investments in light of Amdahl's laws, the problem-size power law, and the move to data-centric science?
-There must certainly be two high-end Tier-1 international data centers serving each discipline that (1) allow competition, (2) allow design diversity, and (3) that leapfrog one another every two years.
-The data centers should have much of science's huge archival datasets.
-The Tier-1 facilities can only be built as national or international priorities.
-But, what should government agencies and industry do about the other tiers?
-They could make funding the Tier-2 and Tier-3 systems entirely the universities' responsibility-but that would be a mistake.
+What is the best allocation of NSF's cyberinfrastructure investments?
+NSF should certainly fund two highend Tier-1 centers that (1) allow competition, (2) allow design diversity, and (3) that leapfrog one another every two years.
+The Tier-1 facilities can only be built as a national priority.
+But, what should NSF do about the other tiers?
+NSF could make funding the Tier-2 and Tier-3 systems entirely the universities' responsibility-but that would be a mistake.

-We believe that the available resources should be allocated to benefit the broadest crosssection of the scientific community.
-Given the power-law distribution of problem sizes, this means that part of funding agency resources should be spent on national, high-end Tier-1 centers at the petaop level; and comparable amounts (about 50%) should be allocated to co-fund Tier-2 and Tier-3 centers.
-The resulting division would be a balanced allocation of resources with government agencies funding about 1⁄2 the Tier-2 and Tier-3 centers, while institutions and other missionagencies would fund the other 1⁄2 of these lower-tiers on a cost-sharing basis.
+We believe that the available resources should be allocated to benefit the broadest cross-section of the scientific community.
+Given the power-law distribution of problem sizes [5], this means that part of NSF's resources should be spent on national, highend Tier-1 centers at the petaop level; but that comparable amounts (about 50%) should be allocated to co-fund Tier-2 and Tier-3 centers.
+The resulting division would be a balanced allocation of NSF's resources with NSF funding about 1/2 the Tier-2 and Tier-3 centers with institutions and other agencies on a cost-sharing basis.